 - Popping and clicking sounds when you open and close your jaw

 - Ear popping, or the feeling of fullness in the middle ear

 Like its causes and symptoms, treatment for TMJ disorders depends on the patient’s specific condition.
 In many cases, Dr. Fondriest can prescribe splints or a custom mouthguard to help hold the jaw in a more ideal position, allowing the joints to rest comfortably and heal.
 If your teeth are crooked, then you may require orthodontic treatment to straighten them.
 Replacing lost teeth, preferably with one or more dental implants, can rebuild your smile and restore its balance.
 If you’ve suffered damage to your jawbone, or were born with a congenitally-uneven jawbone, then TMJ treatment might involve oral surgery to reconstruct the jawbone.
 If you believe you might have TMJ disorder, then visit Dr. Fondriest as soon as possible for a comprehensive examination and diagnosis.

 About Your Lake Forest Dentist:

 Aside from providing expert family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from West Forest Lake, Kennedy, Lake Bluff, Skokie Junction, and all surrounding communities.
+At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.